martbetz/The-Promura-Project/FAQs.md

 <h4>What's with the "Lacale/Location?"</h4>

-Where possible, I try to include the last known location of the lenses (usually gathered from auction details or the address of the seller).
+Where possible, I try to include the last known location of all lenses (usually gathered from auction details or the address of the seller).
 Once the lenses change hands, and if they pop up for sale in the future, I'll update the history accordingly.